iturner72/book-notes/the_revolt_of_the_public.md

     world of ontingent outcomes, each of us will be faced with choices, and that our choices will come wrapped in a fatal question.

+### 9 Choices And Systems
+* 245 This chapter is more speculative and less analytical than the preciding ones.
+You stand warned.
+The reason for the change should be apparent.
+At some point, I needed to cash in my analysis.
+If the world is as I have described, *something* follows.
+Something must be done or changed or cut loose from out previous understanding.
+Otherwise, I have merely added my camel's straw to the vast weight of negation crushing democratic politics today.
+* 246 In the reality interpreted by Ormerod, most things must fail, including ambitious government projects, because the world is too unpredictable and nonlinear.
+But if that is the case, what difference can a personal choice make?
+The intelligent reader will at once understand this to be another question entirely: In what social and political environment could *personal* choices make a difference?
+The search for an answer is a major thread in this chapter.
+* 248 Only a generation ago, structural necessity dictated that hierarchy must grow steeper, more controlling, more efficient.
+THere were two political parties, two automakers, three TV networks, on newspaper for every city, all functioning with little energy and no input from below.
+The Taylorist spirit ruled.
+The top could command the bottom in minute detail.
+* 250 The public, I mean to say, has been fully complicit in the failure of government.
+And the question of alternatives must extend beyond the formal organization of democracy to our expectations of what democratic government can deliver.
+* 253 There is a second part to this choice.
+The standards used to eveluate government projects are also inventions of the industrial age.
+We, the public, are invited to take sides, to applaud or condemn presidents, based on some statistical abstraction, some *number* - the gross domestic product, for example, or unemployment and poverty rates.
+We saw the unemployment rate used like a baseball score in the controversy surrounding the stimulus.
+The number shows the public who's winning the political game.
+* 253 Even if the unemployment rate measured the actual number of unemployed Americans - it doesn't - and even if I set aside the vexing question of whether the government should be responsible for employment, playing politics by the number is a frivolous game of make-believe.
+Politics is nothing like baseball.
+In the end, the most persuasive story wins, not the highest score.
+That is true whenever government tries to impose a specific outcome on a complex system.
+In the Iraq and Afghanistan wars, for example, the tally of dead American military personnel has been used as a surraget measure, but the success or failure of war policies have depended entirely on who wins the argument about the rightness of the cause.
+Abraham Lincoln, who oversaw the most horrific slaughter or U.S. troops in history, is today considered our greatest president.
+* 255 The most consequential choices available under the conditions that prevail at the moment concern the public - you, me - and its political expectations.
+    Such choices are grounded in tru contigency: I *can* align my expectations with reality or with utopian illusions.
+Nothing is settled.
+The power to decide is min (yours, ours).
+* 256 Government also faces epochal choices.
+Heirarchy and bureaucracy, the expert and the trained professional, are losing favor with the public.
+The pyramid is shrinking: the distance between top and bottom has grown uncomfortably tight.
+* 257 Firgue 29: Structural destiny: netwoek against hierarchy.
+* 257 In a non-perfect world, which happens to be the one we live in, hierarchical government, democratic government, must find ways to regain legitimacy without yielding on every point to the negations of a networked public.
+The decisive choices, I believe, concern the handling of that perturning agent, information.
+* 258 The USE.gove site, to take just one example, described itself as "The U.S.
+    Government's official web portal."
+That sounded important and ambitious.
+    Betweeen 2010 and 2011, however, the site garnered around 0.02 percent in "daily reach," or total traffic of the web - less than half the daily reach of Icanhascheezburger.com, a website featuring humorous photos of cats.
+    Currently, the U.S. government's official web portal ranks 1,751 in popularity among U.S. websites, and 6,303 globally.
+* 260 For government to communicate with the public online to any extent, official languae must be radically altered in style and length.
+That is also a choice, and by no means a trivial or superficial one.
+* 260 When, like the stimulus, a law is 1,000 pages long, it becomes indigestible by the public.
+In fact, it is almost certainly indigestible to most of the elected representatives who vote on it - an instance of top-down ambition trumping the democratic process.
+* 260 Brevity from government isn't a crazy dream.
+If our grandparents could deliver Social Security in 37 pages, we can produce much less consequential tax or budgetary decisions on a similar scale.
+It's the government's call.
+* 262 The revolt of the public against authority can be framed as a contest between two disparate ways of looking at the world: the institutional and the practical.
+Institutions can perceive only generic abstractions, like the unemployment rate or the GDP.
+They are blind to the accumulation of detail that is everyday life.
+* 263 I can still make bad decisions.
+In fact, I probably will - I can't ordain the future any more that Alan Greenspan or President Obama could.
+But my failure will redound on me, not on the government - and I will be able to apply practical knowledge immediately to repair my circumstances, rather than wait for action from remote and formulaic institutions.
+I will conduct my life with humility, according to trial and error, rather than double down on error and expect power to deliver success.

+### 10 Finale For Skeptics

 ## Brink Nation Book Club Docket